-Considering an annuity?
-Not sure exactly what to do, which policy to buy, what benefits to ask for or do you even know what to ask for?
-Annuities can seem to be very confusing when actually they are rather simple.
+Not sure exactly what to do, which policy to buy, what benefits to ask for or do you even know what to ask?
+Annuities can seem to be very confusing when they are rather simple.

 Would you like to know what questions to ask?
-Here are basic questions which to ask.
+Here are the basic questions to ask.

-- What is your financial rating strength?
+What is your financial rating strength?
 Ratings are important but not as important as you might think.
 Throughout history virtually no one has ever lost any money on deposit in a fixed annuity.
-The reason I say almost is a few years ago, Executive Life in California failed and some of their contacts are still in litigation.
-But their case is a rarity, insurance companies are so heavily regulated that failure really is not in the equation.
-Any company with an AM Best rating or B+ to A is in my book a solid bet.
+The reason I say almost was a few years ago, Executive Life in California failed, and some of their contacts are still in litigation.
+But their case is a rarity, and insurance companies are so heavily regulated that failure is not in the equation.
+Any company with an AM Best rating of B+ to A is in my book a solid bet.
 Always ask and double check their ratings by visiting www.ambest.com.
 You can also obtain information about a specific company by calli9ng your local department of insurance.

-- Is there a bonus offered to me if I buy the annuity?
-Bonuses are often offered as an inducement to buy.
+Is there a bonus offered to me if I buy the annuity?
+Bonuses are often offered as an inducement to purchase.
 These are real money and will be added to your account, however, make sure you understand exactly how the bonus will be applied.
-In almost all cases, the bonus is credited over time and as long as you fulfil the time period of the annuity contract, the bonus is yours, but always ask for the explanation and the details.
+In almost all cases, the bonus is credited over time, and as long as you fulfill the time period of the annuity contract, the bonus is yours, but always ask for the explanation and the details.

 Annuities can be some of the smartest vehicles you can buy, especially if the benefits of the annuity match up with your desired goals.
 Like all important decisions make sure you fully understand how the annuity works and how the features of the annuity will benefit you.
 Ask questions and be informed.